FutureTechCity/KivyTemplate/README.md

 # Kivy Template

-A blank Kivy project.
+This is a blank Kivy project.
 You can use these code files as a template for create a new screen.

 * think of a name for your page
 * rename `mypagename.kv` to your new name